Miami Intermodal Center: Station layout

 Miami Airport is a terminal station for all three services.
 The MIA Mover automated people mover system transports passengers between the station and airport terminals, departs from the upper level of the station in the southern direction.
 Metrorail, which provides service Downtown Miami and points south, departs from the upper level in the northern direction.
 On the ground level, four tracks serve Tri-Rail and possible future Amtrak service towards Fort Lauderdale, West Palm Beach, and points north.
 The ground level also has bus bays and a waiting area for Metrobus, Greyhound, and Megabus.
 The concourse and headhouse were built to accommodate a future third Tri-Rail and Amtrak platform to the east of the existing platforms.

-A footbridge over the Tamiami Canal is planned to connect the station with the Miami Freedom Park sports complex.
+A 1450 ft footbridge over the Tamiami Canal is planned to connect the station with Miami Freedom Park.
+As of July 2026, construction is expected to begin in 2027 and be completed in mid-2029.

 Rental car center

 The MIC contains a multi-level consolidated rental car facility with 16 rental car companies.
 Opened on July 13, 2010, the RCC is home to 6,500 rental cars and is projected to serve 28,000 customers daily.
 The Quick Turnaround Area, where vehicles are washed and refueled, includes 120 gas pump positions and 42 car wash bays on three vehicle storage levels.
 The multi-level fueling system is the first in the United States.

 The consolidation initially cut the combined rental car bus fleet in half from 120 buses to 60.
 In September 2011, the MIA Mover entirely replaced the shuttle bus service.
 The elimination of the rental car bus fleet has reduced gas emissions at the airport by 30%.